Nantahala Hiking Club History

 1994 – Club members design what becomes to be known as the “Nantahala-style” shelter and build 6 shelters from 1994 to 2007.
 Three other shelters are modified to comply with the Nantahala-style” shelter design.

-1996 – The NHC creates a website.
+1996 – NHC launches a website.

 2004 – Licklog Gap landslide occurs and the AT is relocated.

-2007 – Wayah shelter is constructed, privy upgrade project initiated, Cold Spring shelter rehabilitated.
+2007 – Wayah Shelter is constructed, privy upgrade project initiated, Cold Spring Shelter rehabilitated.

 2008 – New steps are installed on the north side of Winding Stair Gap.

-2012 – Long Branch shelter is constructed.
+2012 – Long Branch Shelter is constructed.

-2016 – NHC initiates “Trail Ambassador Program”.
+2016 – NHC launches “Trail Ambassador Program.”

 2018 – Betty’s Creek campsite is augmented with several designated tent campsites.